How will my co-op work term impact my awards and financial aid?

 We recommend visiting the financial aid website of your home province to learn more about the process.
 Links to your home province website are listed on our out-province-page.

 Students in a co-operative education program cannot draw upon scholarship funds during a work period.
-Let us know if you will be in a co-op work term in the upcoming semester so we can defer your scholarship to your next study term.
+Let us know if you will be in a co-op work term in the upcoming semester so we can defer your scholarship to your next two full-time study terms (minimum 2.0 credits in each term).
+Students must also complete a minimum of 4.0 credits over these two terms in order to meet the course load requirement for scholarship renewal.

 If you have additional questions about how your work-term may impact your awards and financial aid, email us at email@example.com.